david-zip/supply_chain_optimization/README.md

 # What to do?

 - [x] refactor training file
-- [x] add constraint bounds to pso
+- [x] add constraint bounds to PSO
-- [x] add constraint bounds to abc
+- [x] add constraint bounds to ABC
 - [x] write GA in oop
 - [x] add GA to environment
 - [x] implement gaussian ES